Design and optimisation of linear variable differential transformers and voice coil actuators using finite element analysis: a methodical approach to enhance sensor response and actuation force: Experimental validation

-These results confirm that the simulation-based optimisation framework presented in sections \ref{sec:simulation_framework} and \ref{sec:methodology} reliably predicts both sensing and actuation performance, and offers a validated methodology for designing high-precision LVDT+VC systems suitable for advanced applications such as GW detectors.
+A comparison of key performance metrics for the initial and optimised configurations is summarised in Table~\ref{tab:optimised values}.
+The~optimised design exhibits major improvements in LVDT response and VC actuation force while maintaining excellent linearity and stability.
+These results confirm that the simulation-based optimisation framework presented in Sections~\ref{sec:simulation_framework} and \ref{sec:methodology} reliably predicts both sensing and actuation performance and~offers a validated methodology for designing high-precision LVDT+VC systems suitable for advanced applications such as GW~detectors.